Step by step guide

 we'll ensure that all the relevant teams within M&S Bank are updated.
 There are various ways

-You can also call our Customer Services team on 0345 600 5860, notify us by visiting
+You can also call our Customer Services team on 0345 600 5860, or write to us at

 Once you've notified us, we'll then be able to confirm the next steps, including what documents